 - What folders do students see for my class?

-In most instances, teachers do not need to add or remove students manually; Hapara Dashboard receives this information from your Student Management System and automatically handles the updates.
+In most instances, teachers do not need to add or remove students manually; Hapara Dashboard receives this information from your Student Management System or Administrator and automatically handles any updates.

 Read our Adding and removing Learners or co-teachers article to learn more.

-This indicates that students are sharing documents with you by manually "sharing" the doc.
+This indicates that students are sharing documents with you by manually sharing the doc through Google Docs or Drive.
 If you encourage students to move the document into the right subject folder instead, this will share the document without sending you an email.

-Students cannot access Hapara Dashboard.
-Hapara Dashboard provides structure for their work in Google Apps and visibility to the teacher.
-A student using Google Drive, for example, will find subject folders for each of their classes already in place.
+Students cannot access Hapara Dashboard specifically.
+Hapara Dashboard can provide folder structure for their work in Google Drive and also visibility to the teacher.
+A student using Google Drive, for example, might find subject folders for each of their classes already in place.
 Similarly, Google Calendar will show a student's class calendars.